abbbi/virtnbdbackup/README.md

   will be left.
 This is the default mode.

-* `full`: Full, thin provisioned backup of the virtual machine, a new checkpoint named `virtnbdbackup' will be created, all existant checkpoints from prior backups including this name will be removed: a new backup chain is created.
+* `full`: Full, thin provisioned backup of the virtual machine, a new checkpoint named `virtnbdbackup` will be created, all existant checkpoints from prior backups matching this name will be removed: a new backup chain is created.

 * `inc`: Perform incremental backup, based on the last full or incremental backup.
+An checkpoint for each incremental backup is created and saved.

-All required informations for restore are saved within the same directory, including the virtual machine configuration, checkpoint information and disk data.
+All required informations for restore are saved within the same directory, including the virtual machine configuration, checkpoint information and disk data and logfiles.

 The target directory must be rotated if a new backup set is created.